daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 ---
 ### Can a transformer implement a sparse mixture of transformers?

-!!IMPORTANTE IMPORTANTE!!: adapt notation to juan et al 2024!!!!!
+!!IMPORTANTE IMPORTANTE!!: adapt notation to Jeon et al 2024!!!!!

 (No a sparce mixture of transformers has an infinite horizon.)